JReneWong/AcralMelanoma_CNVs-FusionTranscripts-MutSigns/README.md

 Note: "Mutational signatures from CN" scripts are located inside the folder /MutationalSignatures.

-Information related to our R and Python sessions could be find in this repository, in "PythonSessionInfo.txt" and "renv.lock".
+Information related to our R and Python sessions could be find in this repository, in "requirements.txt" and "renv.lock".